ramseylab/ldnh/README.md

-`data-20220712-processed.xlsx`: this is a spreadsheet providing the quantitative data that are shown in the "calibration dot plot"; the `signal` column contains the signal for each sample, calculated as the negative of the Hessian at the peak:
+`data-20220712-processed.xlsx`: this is a spreadsheet providing the quantitative data that are shown in the "calibration dot plot"; the `signal` column contains the signal for each sample, calculated as the negative of the curvature at the peak:

 | conc\_factor | device | conc | signal |
 | ------------ | ------ | ---- | ------ |